comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 definition here defines a grammar of input syntax to recognize, and parsing the input yields a concrete syntax tree or abstract syntax tree representation.
 This tree is later interpreted or evaluated by another program to perform some computation.

-The WYW metasyntax definition in `comby` works rather differently.
+The WYW metasyntax definition in `comby` operates rather differently.
 It only lets you define a comparatively simple syntax for some fields in a JSON format (you're not defining a grammar here, just some parts of it).
-And then, those definitions are only associated with preexisting computations that `comby` implements (roughly, language-aware context-free matching behavior).
+And then, those definitions are only associated with preexisting computations that `comby` implements (roughly, language-aware context-free matching).
 Indeed, `comby` is built on the premise that no explicit parse tree or abstract syntax tree is needed at all to perform its syntax-tree rewriting.
 The `comby` metasyntax definitions directly parameterize matching behavior and there is no